splitio/.net-client/README.md

+> :warning: **WARNING**: This repository is depecrated.
+The last release was 5.0.0.
+For next releases visit and use this [Repo](https://github.com/splitio/.net-core-client).

 # Split .NET SDK

 This SDK is designed to work with [Split](https://www.split.io), the platform for controlled rollouts, serving features to your users via the Split feature flag to manage your complete customer experience.